ndibbern/Artificial-Intelligence/homework-4/report.md

 ### Part II
 1. Probability that I win the campaing is of:` 37.3%`.
 My opponent is charted to win the congressional seat by a margin of roughly `25.4%` ( see exact results from script).

+2. ###### In a small paragraph, argue for whether or not you believe this practice should be considered ethical, especially if each individual's characteristics were collected via social media.
+Compare this practice to targetted consumerist advertising wherein ads are curated based on perceived interests.

-2. I think it is ethical as long as the participants on the survey knew that their information (eventhough it is anonymous) know that such information was going to be released to the public.
-I personally think that there are pros and cons to machine learning and technology, some people only want the pros, which are having all these cool services for free, but they don't realize that that comes to the cost that these firms are using your data to create such services.
+   I think it is ethical as long as the participants on the survey knew that their information (eventhough it is anonymous) was going to be released to the public.
+I personally think that there are pros and cons to machine learning and technology.
+Some people only want the pros, which are having all these cool services for free, but they don't realize that that comes to the cost that these firms are using your data to create such services.
 If you don't accept that then you shouldn't be using such services or answering surveys about your poitical affiliation.
-Now if they say these data shold not be released to the public and then it is, then there I think it is not ethical.
+Now if they say these data was not going to be released to the public but then they do so anyways, then there I think it is not ethical.

+   In regards to comparison between consumerist addvertising, I feel like this is the exact same thing.
+Such ads work in the way that companies like Google or Facebook use your data to recommend you things you may like.
+I see no difference when it comes to political campaigns.
+As I mentioned before, if you are against one (aka political campaings using such informaiton) then you should be against all ML services.

 ##### RESULTS FOR BN:  (in the order that they were given):